pytools4dart/pytools4dart/README.md

 We recommend use of a virtual environment to create an environment specific to the project.
 Packages will be installed in this virtual environment and avoid conflict with locally installed packages of other projects.

-The virtual environment can be created with Anaconda (if you already use it for Spyder python IDE) or with virtualenvwrapper-win
+The virtual environment can be created with Anaconda (usually used for Spyder python IDE) or with virtualenv.
+In the following, the documentation will focus on virtualenv.

 #### Anaconda
 If Anaconda is already used for spyder, create a new environment: